 Welcome to First Grade at Goshen Center School!
 It has been a gorgeous summer and I am looking forward to a fabulous fall, especially with your child in my class.
 We have such an exciting year ahead of us!
-Our class consists of 17 children, 14 girls and 3 boys.
 I assume that some of the children (and parents) are a bit nervous about the first day of school.
 Honestly, I am too.
-Every year, I have butterflies when I walk out to the buses to greet all of the children!
+Every year, I have butterflies when I greet all of the children!

-I really hope your child is excited about beginning the school year.
+I really hope your child is excited about beginning the school year, despite all the changes and unknowns happening around us.
+I know the start of this school year will be a bit different for all, but together we will be able to navigate through it.
 I am looking forward to the first day of school as we start learning classroom routines and making friends to enjoy throughout the year.
 I am sure you have many questions about your child’s year, so I hope this newsletter will answer many of them.
 If I do not answer all of your questions, please feel free to contact me.
-My email address is firstname.lastname@example.org, or I can be reached at school (860) 491-6020.
-Also be sure to check out our classroom Weebly website.
-I update it weekly!
+My email address is email@example.com, or I can be reached at school (860) 491-6020.

-What to Bring to School: On the First Day of School bring in a Picture of something fun you did over the summer to share with the class!
+What to Bring to School: Before the First Day of School email a Picture of something fun you did over the summer to share with the class!
 During the first week of school, we will be focusing on the theme “All about Me!”

 Snack & Lunch Time Please provide a small healthy snack for your child in the morning.
-Also, be sure to send your child in with a labeled water bottle.
-The first grade lunch waive is from 11:45-12:10 followed by recess from 12:10-12:30.
+Also, be sure to send your child in with a labeled water bottle daily.

 I am looking forward to meeting you soon!